Athanasius Schneider: Views

 Schneider is known for his traditionalism.
 He has criticized clergy members who he believes do not fully adhere to the faith and instead surrender to what he calls a "cruel pagan world."
 In 2014, he compared them to "members of the clergy and even bishops who put grains of incense in front of the statue of the emperor or of a pagan idol or who delivered the books of the Holy Scripture to be burned."
 He alleged that the present Catholic Church is beset by "traitors of the Faith."

-Schneider has frequently travelled to conferences hosted by conservative and traditional Catholics.
+Schneider has frequently traveled to conferences hosted by conservative and traditional Catholics.
 In 2018, he was warned by the Holy See to limit his travel outside his diocese, as canon law only allows a bishop to be absent for no more than a month unless on official duty.
 This led to him increasingly appearing at conferences via video.